Rejection

 Genesis 4:9-15, Jasher 1:28-32, Jubilees 4:3-6

-Then Cain said to the Lord, “My punishment is greater than I can bear.
-Behold, you have driven me out this day from the face of the earth; and from your face shall I be hidden; and I shall be a fugitive and a vagabond in the earth, and it shall come to pass, that everyone that finds me shall slay me.”
+Then Cain said to the Lord, “My punishment is more than I can bear.
+Look, today you have driven me away from the face of the earth, and I will be hidden from your presence.
+I will be a fugitive and a wanderer on the earth, and anyone who finds me will kill me.”

 Resolution